samyipsh/tp/docs/DeveloperGuide.md

 ### Finding a person

-1. Deleting a person while all persons are being shown
+1. Finding a person referencing their tags.

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: There is at least one person in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `find friends`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: Persons tagged with friends are listed.
+Detail of how many persons with the tag are shown in the status message.
 Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    1. Test case: `find #`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
+       Expected: No person is listed as tags cannot have special characters.
+Details of how 0 persons are shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `find`<br>
+       Expected: List is not changed.
+Error details shown in the status message about `find` command format.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

 ### Opening a field of a person